 We also saw a presentation by sound designer (and voice of General Grievous in the prequels) Matt Wood, which featured footage from reel 4 of the film where the duel between Obi-Wan and Grievous starts.
 Matt took the audience through the duel several times with different layers of sound and showed how all the elements of sound added tremendous amounts to the total experience of the film.
 It was also great since we got to watch the duel over and over again.

 Matt also offered some great advice to aspiring sound designers which was to go out, get the tools which are available for the PC nowadays and just get involved in it.
 Work on group projects at film school or even on fan films with friends.
-He said it was very important to both prove you knew how to use the tools AND show you knew how to work with a team on a big project.
+He said it was particularly important to both prove you knew how to use the tools AND show you knew how to work with a team on a big project.

 We also visited with another Matt today, Matt Stover, who wrote the novelization of the movie.
 (I’ll be writing a review of that at some point, but as a quick note, it’s an AWESOME book — probably one of the best Star Wars books written to date.
 Pick it up to read before or after the film, it will add a LOT to your experience of the emotional journeys of the characters.)
-Matt talked about his experience writing the book, and how it showed him that in learning what the story was about he would continually find what a great craftsman of story George Lucas really is.
+Matt talked about his experience authoring the book, and how it showed him that in learning what the story was about he would continually find what a great craftsman of story George Lucas really is.
 He would reach some points where he found something that didn’t quite work about a characterization he had built, go back and edit some of his earlier writing to make some motivations fit, and discover that a little editing would make everything else fit together.
 He said his experience was that George had always been there before him and really had the characters thought out.
 Interesting, considering George’s storytelling is sometimes maligned by the critics.

 Matt got to meet with George to discuss the story, and he described it as being like talking to another fan, except one who knew EVERYHING.
 He did say George might answer a question about Anakin, by turning it into a story about Darth Sidious and then explaining something about the master who taught Sidious and then another person, which was cool but by the end of it George would say, “But we’re not going to tell them that so you can’t use it.